amirkamil/cs61a_scheme_editor/editor/scheme_documentation.md

 Strings can be entered into the intepreter as a sequence of characters inside double quotes, with certain characters, such as line breaks and double quotes escaped.
-As a general rule, if a piece of text would be valid as a JSON key, it should work as a string in 61A Scheme.
-Strings in 61A Scheme are immutable, in contrast to most other Scheme implementations.
+As a general rule, if a piece of text would be valid as a JSON key, it should work as a string in MiScheme.
+Strings in MiScheme are immutable, in contrast to most other Scheme implementations.

 These differences in how strings behave are due to the status of strings in the